zetanumbers/posts/myosotis.md

 impl !Leak for PhantomUnleak {}
 ```

-Will `PhantomUnleak` ever be public/stable is to be determined.
+Whether `PhantomUnleak` will ever be public/stable is to be determined.

 One thing that we should be aware of in the future would be users'
 desire of making their types `!Leak` while not actually needing it.
 The